pbanj/Fet-1/README.md

 ------------------------------------------------------------------------------------------------------------

 Because of the cost of flexible pcbs and having them assembled for you(if you don’t want to hand assemble), I have also created Bobafet; a little 10mmX10mm pcb to achieve the same task.
 The min board size Jlcpcb will assemble is 10x10 so you may have to file it down a little.
 I have also kept the holes all the same size on the larger end, so it’s cheaper to manufacture.
-Big change coming in a few hours. making each board "be 2 boards" so you get more for your money :D.
+It also is made to be cut in half so each board is actually 2.

 ![image](https://github.com/pbanj/Fet-1/raw/refs/heads/main/bobafet/bobafet-3D-top.png)
 ![image](https://github.com/pbanj/Fet-1/raw/refs/heads/main/bobafet/bobafettop.png)